dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 #### Listing and Managing eBPF Maps

-Lookup, create, update, and delete eBPF map entries.
-You can specify the map type, key size, value size, and other relevant parameters while creating or modifying a map.
+With `bpftool`, you can also list, create, update, and delete eBPF map entries.

 ```bash
 sudo bpftool map list # Shows all eBPF Maps loaded into the kernel